Uros Predic's Studio: History

 The house was finished in 1908.
 A year later, Uroš Predić moved in, upon his arrival from his birthplace Orlovat, near Zrenjanin, at the time part of Austria-Hungary.
 He remained in the house for the next 44 years and died in the house on 11 February 1953.
 Some of his most important works were created in the atelier.
-As Predić never married and had no children, according to his will, majority of his belongings was transferred from his studio to the National Museum in Zrenjanin.
+As Predić never married and had no children, according to his will, the majority of his belongings were transferred from his studio to the National Museum in Zrenjanin.
 They included his personal objects, paintings, easel, correspondence, etc. Some of his personal possessions are kept by the members of his wider family.

 After Predić's death, another well known artist, Miodrag B. Protić, a painter and a manager of the Belgrade's Museum of Contemporary Art, moved in the house.
 He was a tenant from the autumn of 1954 to 1957.
 While Predić was known for his historically and religiously realistic paintings, Protić, on the other hand, was a representative of an abstract art.
 As some art historians noted, "different kind of paintings were now created in Predić's atelier.
 Abstraction inherited realism".
 Protić, however, didn't stay long in the atelier, so the studio was vacant for a while.

 Painter Stojan Ćelić was the next tenant.
 After being awarded with the 1958 October Award for graphics, he used the prize money to buy the house. Ćelić later became dean of the Artistic Academy and member of the Serbian Academy of Sciences and Arts.
 He introduced some minor changes, adding a toilet and the kitchenette.
 By the time Ćelić purchased the house, spiral staircase which connected the atelier and the apartment below were already closed.
 Being in downtown but secluded in the inner yard, the atelier was especially popular meeting place while Ćelić lived in it.
 So much, that he had to set two days in a week when he was receiving guests.
 Frequent visitors who participated in lively debates included painters (Mladen Srbinović), authors (Slobodan Selenić, Boris Heljd, Vuk Krnjević, Žarko Komanin), sculptors (Aleksandar Zarin), journalists (Zoran Žujović), art historians (Irina Subotić).
 The only person who was allowed to visit unannounced was Ćelić's longtime friend, theatrical director Ljubomir Draškić.
 When he would get fed up by the guests in the house, Ćelić was known to say "I wouldn't bother you any more", even though he was the host.
 He died on 30 April 1992.

 After being vacant for eight years after Ćelić's death, painter Đorđe Ivačković purchased the house in 2000.
 He acquired the house to preserve the memory on Uroš Predić, as he mostly lived in Paris where he had a prosperous international career.
 Ivačković died in 2012 and his family inherited the house.
 Some of his paintings are still in the atelier which has been maintained to a certain level, but it is not used as a painting atelier anymore.